 A secret kept in the Clark family, really until his letters were uncovered recently, was Charles’ passionate advocacy for the Confederacy and slavery while the John Clark descendants and we Watkins believed he had been “impressed” against his will into the Confederate Cavalry and celebrated his brother John’s beliefs as family tradition.

-The Hirst family suffered the sacrifice of Florinda’s younger brother, the exuberant Larodus, in the Union forces He was killed in 1862 at the Battle of Bloody Angle near Fredericksburg, VA.
+The Hirst family suffered the sacrifice of Florinda’s younger brother, the exuberant Larodus, in the Union forces He was killed in 5/12/1864 at the Battle of Bloody Angle at Laurel Hill, VA near Fredericksburg, VA.

-Larodus D. Hirst (corrected spelling) Died 1862.
-National Cemetery Fredericksburg, VA,
+Larodus D. Hirst (corrected spelling) National Cemetery Fredericksburg, VA,

 He lies in the National Cemetery at Fredericksburg.

 I have had some contact with one Hirst descendant, of Larodus Hirst, Arietta Livingston.
-She has provided the information regarding his service record and photo of his grave marker in the Fredericksberg National Cemetery.
+She and Dale Neisen have provided the information regarding his service record and photo of his grave marker in the Fredericksberg National Cemetery.
 She also informs us that the chin dimple sported by many of our males is a Hirst endowment.

 Stephen’s half-brother, John Howard fought with the Confederacy, was captured by Union forces and was apparently in some manner released from captivity by relatives in Wisconsin whom I assume to be Stephen.
 He and Sarah could have been of help by way Sarah’s association with Col. John Clark, Union Army Colonel law partner of to her brother R. W. Bushnell, or perhaps Henry Hart (son of Orenus) who was serving in the region of his capture.